Statement of Responsibility

 c.Children's Provisional Library Card

 Children under the age of 18 presenting proof of residency or proof of enrollment in an East Brunswick school may secure a provisional library card without parental permission, which will allow borrowing privileges for 1 year.
-The child will be allowed to have a maximum number of 5 library items checked out on their card at any one time (excluding DVDs and videogames).
+The child will be allowed to have a maximum number of 5 library items checked out on their card at any one time (excluding rental items, museum passes, iPads and lendable kits).
 Overdue fines will not be charged, but the child’s provisional card will be blocked from further checkouts if they have any lost or damaged items on their account.
 A welcome letter will be sent to the child’s parent or guardian informing them that their child was issued a provisional library card and to ask them to bring proof of residency with their child’s next library visit or to sign the welcome letter so that when the child returns the signed letter they can be switched to a permanent resident card.

 All resident cards are renewable every three years.